 Café El Fishawy played host to artists, musicians, students and intellectuals, including – most famously – Nobel laureate Naguib Mahfouz who wrote parts of his prize-winning Cairo Trilogy in a back room there.
 Ahmed Rami, who used to write songs for Umm Kulthum, also frequented the coffee shop.
 Even King Farouk once sat in one of its narrow halls.

-Between 2012 – 15 Khaled Ramadan invited Munir El Fishawy, Wajdi al-Hakim, Gamal el-Ghitani, Amin El Deeb and Volkhard Windfuhr to talk about their relation to the café and the social and political history of Egypt.
+Between 2012 – 15 we invited Munir El Fishawy, Wajdi al-Hakim, Gamal el-Ghitani, Amin El Deeb and Volkhard Windfuhr to talk about their relation to the café and the social and political history of Egypt.
 Several secrets about the history of famous songs and political events were revealed for the first time during the interviews.

 Café El-Fishawy is a feel-good TV documentary series reflecting the compassionate relation between man and his physical surroundings, focusing on events related to social and cultural life, politics and history, thus turning places into witnesses of historical events through personal stories.